Solo-Anna/user_system_server/README.md

 # user_system_server
-Server with flask and mongodb
+Server for user data_base with flask and mongodb